 Therefore, it’s important for you to plan out what dishes & finger foods you want to make or buy, and then make a grocery list.

 I recommend using ingredients that are consistent throughout the entire meal.
 This will cut down additional items on your shopping list, and most likely lower cost.
 Also, the ingredients in your appetizers/mains will tie in nicely with your grazing table.
-Or whatever ingredients are left over from your main is then used to fill in your grazing table.
+Or whatever ingredients are leftover from your main is then used to fill in your grazing table.

 My vegan grazing table inspiration came from traditional charcuterie boards, but want to make sure mine is nice and vibrant with lots of fruits and veggies.
-As swell as a variety of textures and flavour combinations.
+As well as a variety of textures and flavour combinations.